sudonitin/Push-Bot/README.md

 - I completed the Audio Book Generator(with CLI).

-yesterday i completed all my tasks today i will complete my task writing on this file is one of my daily tasks

-I am going to follow a tutorial of free code camp to develop a MERN application.
-I am going to complete it tonight at any cost.
-Once I complete I will come here and write again.
+I am going to follow a tutorial of free code camp to develop a MERN application.(Good going) I am going to complete it tonight at any cost.(No need to hurry) Once I complete I will come here and write again.(Sure do it)